Skip to main content

 • extreme emotional and/or physical reactions when reminded of childbirth (such as starting to cry uncontrollably or becoming suddenly enraged)

-• a desire to avoid things that remind her of birth experience
+• a desire to avoid things that remind them of birth experience

 It's important to note that not everyone who experienced a traumatic childbirth will develop these symptoms.
-Some moms experience some of these symptoms for a few weeks but then recover and are able to generally move on.
-It’s also important to note that sometimes these symptoms do not show up right away and can develop months or even years later.
+Some moms experience some of these symptoms for a few weeks but then recover and feel like they have generally moved on.
+It's also important to note that sometimes these symptoms do not show up right away and can develop months or even years later.
 However, if you feel that you may be suffering from the signs of this anxiety problem, see the Post Traumatic Stress Disorder page to find out more and learn how to manage it.

 Social anxiety